Baljit84/data-/README.md

 NoC trained with multimodal blur RPN features. https://drive.google.com/open?id=1MzgllH1jVKNiJxFx-IwQ8ID-O21Vf-eC

+### We have provided lua file for creating different architectures of the networks.

+0C3fc means network with no convolutional layer and 3 fully connected layers.

+1C3fc means network with 1 convolutional layer and 3 fully connected layers.

+1M1 means network with 1 convolutional layer, 1 max pool layer then again 1 convolutional layer and 3 fully connected layer.

 ## DATA SETS

 For training data set was divided into three parts.
 We have provided different features of these datasets: